5 Halcyon Days

 In history my interest lay in understanding the origins of man and ancient society, in understanding the global forces at play in shaping international relations, and in following the progress of the space race.
 History in the making.

-The first rural university in Australia, UNE, an offshoot of the University of Sydney, has gained its own share of prestige, particularly in the agricultural sciences.
 My professional grooming in this seeding ground for professional identities would afford me qualifications recognized at home and abroad.
 First I would have to furnish myself with a basic degree.

 At the heart of UNE’s success is the traditional collegiate system which is an integral part of its character.
 It introduced fresh faced callow me to a body of bright and brainy young sparks drawn from a broad spectrum of schools and countries – eligible by dint of our common capacity to swot.
 This was a community in which scholarship flourished as best could be expected, where we could put our heads together to sift through ideas and opinions and hammer out our convictions in an atmosphere of tolerance and friendship.
 To say nothing of some getting off on having their heads hammered together in a scrum.